k-barton/komodor/README.md

 **Known issues:**

-* Output from R is displayed in the command output pane only at the end of operation (dynamic command output will be introduced in version 0.3)
+* Output from R is displayed in the command output pane only at the end of operation (real-time command output will be introduced in version 0.4)
 * Calculation can be interrupted only in R window (Ctrl+C in R terminal, Escape key in RGui)
 * Executing Rgui's command “Stop all computations” will also stop R's socket server and hence break the connection with Komodo.
 It may also cause R crash (it happens sometimes on Windows).
 * On Linux, Tk-Gui sometimes does not close properly.
-It is recommended not to use it with Komodo.
+It is not recommended to use it with this add-on.
-* Problems with connection with Komodo server in R may cause R not exit properly and need to kill the R process (it happens very rarely though - perhaps a Windows-specific problem).
+* Problems with connection with Komodo server in R may cause R not exit properly and need to kill the R process (it happens rarely - perhaps a Windows-specific problem).
 * If something went wrong and Komodo shows R is running when it is not, run “R: check connection” macro in “R Tools” toolbox.
-* Connection timeout on longer operations: a prompt is shown as if the calculation in R has finished and no output is shown.
-There does not seem to be a way to set socket timeout in Tcl. (no longer in version 0.3)
+* Connection timeout on longer operations: a prompt is shown as if the calculation in R has finished and no output is shown. (version < 0.4)
-* R object browser is refreshed manually (click sidebar's refresh button) Automatic refreshing may become an option in future version.
+* R object browser is refreshed manually (click sidebar's refresh button) Automatic refreshing may become an option in future.
 * Syntax highlighting: when R is a sub-language (in Rd or Rmarkdown files), the colouring dissappears occassionally.
 There is also some flickering inside Roxygen comments.
 This seems to be related to brace counting in UDL